damiendart/robotinaponcho/src/yassg/notes/phpstorm.md

-Maybe one day I’ll get round to using a [settings repository][], but for the moment running through this list takes at most ten minutes with a fresh install of PhpStorm, so eh.
+Maybe one day I’ll get round to using a [settings repository][], but for the moment running through this list takes at most ten minutes with a fresh installation of PhpStorm, so eh.

   [settings repository]: <https://www.jetbrains.com/help/phpstorm/sharing-your-ide-settings.html#settings-repository>